m-ender/retina/README.md

 The easiest way to try out Retina is to use it right in your browser at [Try It Online!](https://tio.run/#retina1)

-There is an up-to-date .NET binary of Retina in the root directory of the repository.
+Up-to-date .NET Core binaries of Retina are provided as Github releases.
 Alternatively, you can build it yourself from the C# sources.
-The code requires .NET 4.5.
-I do not regularly test Retina with Mono, but previous versions have worked without problems.
+The code requires .NET Core 2.2.

 Source files can simply be passed as command-line arguments.
 For details of ways to invoke Retina [see the docs](https://github.com/m-ender/retina/wiki/The-Language#basics).